UW-Hydro/VIC/src/Readme_irrigation.md

 VIC 4.2.a with irrigation.

-VIC stand-alone version: Only possible to model irrigation requirements ("potential irrigation").
-Actual irrigation, i.e. with water limitation included, requires use of the routing model with dams included in addition.
+Developed by Ingjerd Haddeland and Ted Bohn.
+This stand alone version only possible to model irrigation requirements ("potential irrigation").
+Actual irrigation, i.e. with water limitation included, requires use of the routing (reservoir) model with dams included.

-Limitations when irrigation is included: Only tested in daily water balance mode, one elevation band, and without distributed precipitation.
-Also, you can get water balance errors at the beginning of the second simulation month (has to do with initialization), so always include a spin up period!
-Does not allow for the use of INIT_STATE.
-You can only have one irrigated vegetation type within each cell.

-PotEvap does not funtction properly!
 ####################################
-Input files
+Input files differences compared to regular VIC inputs

 Global file: Two extra lines are included.
 IRRIGATION      FALSE/TRUE